 Size and Spacing

 Spacing is important because many privacy trees can reach soaring heights.
 Properly spacing the trees will ensure they get the nutrients they need to grow big and tall.
 You should plant privacy trees far enough apart so that they can reach maturity without any issues.
-Failure to space trees properly apart can result in the demise of your tree’s health as well as time and money on the removal of them.

 Common Screening Problems